VladimirBuslayev/fire-chicken/docs/CURRENT_STATE.md

 - swsh12 (Silver Tempest)
 - swsh12.5 (Crown Zenith)

-The SQL for the `card_extras` table and `cards_effective` view is written and ready to run (`card_extras_and_view.sql`).
-The frontend switch (`sb.from("cards_effective")`) is prepared in `index.html`.
-Neither is deployed yet — deployment follows the validation sequence in the SQL file.
-Once deployed and the high-priority seed rows are inserted (Giratina, Altaria in the named sets, verified against physical cards), those cards will appear on artist pages.
-The remaining null-illustrator cards in those six sets are a separate data-quality pass tracked below.
+The `card_extras` table and `cards_effective` view are deployed and validated.
+Five high-priority seed rows were verified and inserted (see card_extras — verified seed rows above).
+Those corrected cards now appear on the correct artist pages.
+The remaining null-illustrator cards across those six sets are a separate data-quality pass tracked in Known follow-up items.

 ### Pricing — framing and scope